kuoruan/vite-plugin-svg-combiner/README.md

     Whether to emit sprite file.

       - If `true`, which means `file` mode, the sprite file will be emitted to the output directory, the default sprite file name is `svg-sprite.svg`.
       - If `false`, which means `runtime` mode, the sprite file will be injected to the bundle.
 And insert to the DOM automatically.
       - If a string, the sprite file will be emitted to the specified path.
+The path is relative to the output directory.

   - Default: `false`